-Based on i) ESG public information (generally non-financial or sustainability reports) or collected through the engagement with the clients in the scope of environmental and social risk assessments, ii) sustainability strategies or commitments and iii) negative information of these nature, BRD performs Corporate assessments in terms of E&S risk.
-As part of customer relationship management, commercial teams continues the efforts to integrate environmental and social issues into the dialogue with corporate customers.
+Based on i) ESG public information (generally non-financial or sustainability reports) or collected through the engagement with the clients in the scope of ESG risk assessments, ii) sustainability strategies or commitments and iii) negative information of these nature, BRD performs corporate clients assessments in terms of ESG risk.
+As part of customer relationship management, commercial teams continues the efforts to integrate ESG topics into the dialogue with corporate customers.
 In some cases, based on the recommendations included in SG's sectoral E&S policies, the commercial teams encourage customers to adhere to various international standards applied by the Bank in its E&S evaluation process.

-BRD as a lender, also performs for a defined perimeter, E&S assessments on certain transactions.
-The scope of the E&S risk assessment related to transactions refers to those operations that fall within the scope of the Equator Principles or certain categories of services for which the underlying asset is known and raises certain environmental or social issues.
-The management of environmental and social risks related to transactions is incorporated in the credit granting process and is based on the approval competencies related to that customer or transaction, and the customer assessment process, in the KYC process.
+BRD as a lender, also performs for a defined perimeter, ESG assessments on certain transactions.
+The scope of the ESG risk assessment related to transactions refers to those operations that fall within the scope of the Equator Principles or certain categories of services for which the underlying asset is known and raises certain environmental or social issues.
+In the case of transactions that fall under the "Equator Principles" (PE), a systematic evaluation by an E&S expert is necessary.
+The classification of the Transaction / services is based on the A-C categories, with projects underlying systematically subject to review by an independent E&S consultant (acting on behalf of the lenders), if the projects are classified in category A and, as the case may be, for projects in category B.